21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Takayama is among the most underrated off-the-beaten-path Japan destinations that you would not regret visiting.

-This lovely rustic town is home to one of the most stunning festivals in Japan—Takayama Matsuri.
+Though small, this rustic town is actually home to one of the most stunning festivals in Japan—Takayama Matsuri!

 Held twice a year in spring and autumn, this interesting festival involves a grand procession of massive and intricate yatai (festival floats) accompanied with karakuri performances.